locnnil/workshop/docs/explanation/interfaces/index.rst

 Every workshop contains an *agent SDK* that exposes system resources through interface slots.
-Essentially, it is a special SDK type, which is not available in the SDK Store but is auto-added to each workshop.
+It's essentially a special SDK type, which is not available from the SDK Store but is auto-added to each workshop.
-It is installed first at :command:`workshop launch` and removed last at :command:`workshop remove`, ensuring internal consistency.
+It's installed first at :command:`workshop launch` and removed last at :command:`workshop remove`, ensuring internal consistency.

-The goal of the agent SDK isn't to offer hooks or provide additional content;
+The purpose of the agent SDK isn't to add hooks or additional content;
-it exists solely to expose system resources to other SDKs in a uniform fashion.
+it's only there to expose system resources to other SDKs in a consistent way.
-As such, it cannot be removed by the user and isn't listed in the :command:`workshop info` output.
+As such, it can't be removed by the user and isn't listed in the :command:`workshop info` output.